Print

 1

-Butter a deep baking dish using two tablespoons of butter.
-Cut stale croissants vertically; place the bottom pieces in the dish and keep the top intact.
+Butter a deep baking dish with 2 tablespoons of butter.
+Slice the stale croissants vertically, keeping the tops intact.
+Layer the bottom halves in the dish to create the base, setting the tops aside for now.

 2